Expat Life In South Korea

 The worry was replaced with knowing I could call a local number in South Korea and speak to someone if there was ever an emergency.
 Tip: If you’re like me and you don’t want to travel to your nearest branch you can visit any bank branch that has a Global Atm and withdraw Korean Won.
 Please be aware there’s a small transaction fee, however because of the currency exchange (the U.S. to Korean Won) I still saved money.

-Foreigners Greet Other Foreigners
+Greeting Other Foreigners

 Depending on the country where you’re from you may be used to politely greeting someone as you walk past.
 It’s customary in California that if I see another African American person, regardless if I know them or not, I smile and say a polite greeting.

-With research on customs in South Korea, I was aware that Koreans don’t follow this custom so I didn’t have any expectations of them.
+With research on customs in South Korea, I was aware that Koreans don’t follow this custom so I didn’t have any expectations with them.
 However, I didn’t expect this would also be the case for other foreigners in South Korea.
 I assumed since we shared one common goal (both being foreigners in South Korea) there would be an immediate bond.

 I soon figured out that just because a person is from another country doesn’t mean they want to hear your life story about why you came to South Korea on a subway ride home.